 Partners: Together for Short Lives

-Building on our existing relationship with Together for Short Lives, we are developing a programme of legal support on commonly occurring problems.
-It will be accessible to families through the hospice where their child is receiving treatment.
+Building on our existing relationship with Together for Short Lives, we have developed a programme of legal support on commonly occurring problems.
+It is accessible to families through the hospice where their child is receiving treatment.

 Frequently Asked Questions

 What sort of work would we be doing and how will LawWorks prepare us for it?

 The necessary regulatory and insurance arrangements to conduct cases under the auspices of LawWorks, eg for in-house lawyers

 An overview of the area of law for context

 In-depth, targeted training on specific issues and procedures

 Information about relevant legal resources, including case law, statute etc

 Access to the supervising lawyer, who has relevant specialist expertise